ethereum/EIPs/EIPS/eip-draft_multi_injected_provider_interf.md

 ## Abstract

-A Javascript interface injected by browser extensions installed by the user that enables user selection from multiple wallet providers using a window object labelled `window.evmproviders` instead of overwriting `window.ethereum` object.
+A Javascript communication protocol that enables multiple wallet providers to interface with an EVM-based application using a browser extension injected script through window events.

 ## Motivation